cpwang96/GO-RAFT/README.md

-# cse223b-RAFT-KV-STORE
+# GO-RAFT
-A key-value store system with raft.
+A key-value store system with raft in GOLang.